 In a strange way Rituparno’s positioning in the Bengali cultural space has similarities and parallel with two most revered Bengali film-makers of all times – Satyajit Ray and Ritwik Ghatak.
-A tribute on the death anniversary of this path-breaking filmmaker.
+A tribute to the path-breaking filmmaker.

 May has a very special connotation in the Bengali psyche.
 It is in this very month when two of Bengal’s brightest stars of the cultural sky were born – Rabindranath Tagore and Satyajit Ray.
 It is on a rainy day in the end of the same month two years back when Bengal lost its most versatile film-maker of contemporary times.
 It was a romantic rainy day in 2013 unlike the sweltering summer this year and I was driving to my office when the news of Rituparno Ghosh’s untimely death hit me quite hard, like many others.
 Two years later and the initial shock evaporated by now what does Rituparno Ghosh’s cinema mean to me?

 Bengali cinema was in tatters following two major setbacks – the death of Uttam Kumar in 1980 and the demise of Satyajit Ray in 1992.
 Interestingly enough, Rituparno’s films just filled this void to start with.
 There were the likes of Buddhadeb Dasgupta, Goutam Ghosh or Aparna Sen – however, the middle-class educated and intelligent Bengali was slowly turning away from cinema in general.